The Ranger: Indeed, it's the famous Dungeon of Naheulbeuk.

 - Not-So-Harmless Villain: Zangdar is played for laughs, but he is still a powerful wizard.
 In fact, one of his problems is that he has difficulties controlling his power: in one instance, he accidentally destroys a good portion of a forest and of a farm after having tried to cast a fairly low-level spell.

 - Odd Job Gods: Lots of them, such as Bloutos (god of carpets), Braav (god of Lawful Good, which is definitely an odd job in this setting), Mankdebol (god of bad luck and fumbles; its name phonetically means "down on luck")...
-Then you've got gods who kind of overlap, such as sex goddess Lafoune (can translate as "the vagoo") and love god Malgar (needless to say, the former is much more popular) or Khornettoh, god of blood and violence, and Crom, god of brawling.
+Then you've got gods who kind of overlap, such as sex goddess Lafoune (can translate as "the vagoo") and love god Malgar (needless to say, the former is much more popular) or Khornettoh, god of blood and violence (a portmanteau of Khorne and Cornetto, a brand of prepackaged ice cream cones), and Crom, god of brawling.
 Subverted by Dlul, god of Slumber and Boredom, who is probably THE strongest divinity due to every moment of sleep and boredom counting as a ritual prayer to him.

 - Offscreen Moment of Awesome: Back to the two first seasons, anytime the characters actually manage to perform well, they have to describe what happened later for somebody else (and for the sake of the audience).
 Examples: how they defeated the Iron Golem, or the mutant weremole.
 In both cases, one of the characters gets killed early in the fight and gets resurrected afterwards.